jezen/jezenthomas.com/posts/2022/solving-a-maths-riddle-with-bad-haskell.md

 The above is an expanded version of what I originally wrote.
 When I was playing with this, I actually wrote it as a one-liner directly in GHCi, which is a similar experience to composing a Unix command line.
+Is my approach an efficient way to find the possible answers?
+No. Do I care enough to optimise my approach?
+Also no. Who said Haskell can't do quick and dirty scripting work?

 Running this produces 14 possible answers, and that's without enumerating all those possible answers that would result from changing the order of operations with brackets.
+After submitting my answers, my colleague rejected my approach because I "used a program", and "that's cheating."

 \$$ 1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 * 9 \$$
 \$$ 1 + 2 + 3 - 4 * 5 + 6 * 7 + 8 * 9 \$$